Attract More Birds By Offering the Right Seed for Each Species

 The chart below will assist you in understanding what is available and which birds will be attracted to the various varieties of seeds.

-Preferred Bird Seed Type
+Preferred Bird Seed Type for bird feeding

 Great Mix Without What They Don't Want